How to Wash a Quilt Properly: Quick and Easy Guide

 Hand Washing Quilts

-Hand washing within an empty basin is the gentlest method to wash a quilt.
+Hand washing within an empty basin is the gentlest method on how to wash a quilt.
 An annual or seasonal wash can help your handmade quilt retain its longevity for years.

 Washing more vintage or antique quilts is similar to regular hand washing, but older quilts are usually more delicate, so they need more care.
 Be careful not to damage your old quilt.